Using SQL Monitor for the first time

 To review any raised alerts, go to the Alerts tab and click on an alert in the inbox to view its details.
 You can then start to clear alerts that you have dealt with, or configure their settings.
-See: Responding to alerts.
+See Working with alerts.

 - Review the default settings for all alerts.

 Click the Configure alerts link under Monitored servers on an overview or alert page to view all the alerts that SQL Monitor can raise, and review their default settings.
 You can configure an alert's settings globally (at the All Servers level) or for any group, server, database or job.
 See Configuring alerts.

 - Set up email notification for your alerts.